datamesse/datamesse.github.io/README.md

  ## Create animated gifs for portfolio

-You can use the [https://www.screentogif.com/](https://www.screentogif.com/) application to created animated gif project previews.
+You can use the [https://www.screentogif.com/](https://www.screentogif.com/) website to create animated gif previews of your projects.